YuanTian1991/Inivata_Coding_Test/README.md

 }
 ```

 Below is the running result.
-The code successfully extracted the reference sequence for amplicon 1.
-And I checked, the 58th base is `C` in the reference sequence, thus, the nature of the mutation on base 58 is `C->T`.
+The code successfully extracted the reference sequence for amplicon1.
+After extraction of reference sequence, we know the nature of mutation.
+For example, for amplicon 1, the 58th base is `C` in the reference sequence, thus, the nature of the mutation on base 58 is `C->T

 ```r
 > RefSeq <- getSeqFromReference("../Data/genome.fa.gz", "chr7", 55181321, 55181390)